 Of important note, Loon Lake is also a town of artists.
 Loon Lake has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Loon Lake’s character.

-Telecommuters are a relatively large percentage of the workforce: 27.60% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.60% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Loon Lake doesn't have a public transportation system that people use for their commute.
+Loon Lake is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Loon Lake citizens is substantially higher than the typical US community, as 29.25% of adults in Loon Lake have at least a bachelor's degree.